Physics Toys

 Attach a Physics Matter asset to each Physics Body and Physics Collider component.
 Within each Physics Matter asset, you can adjust the component’s friction and bounciness.

-Navigate to Examples > Maze Example > Camera > Maze World > Physics Objects to see physics objects with different Physics Matters.
-For example, notice that the bounciness of the beach ball is higher than the baseball.
+panel, find the Physics Matters folder under each imported asset.
+You will find several Physics Matter assets with varying settings.
+For example, notice that the bounciness of the asset used for the beach ball is higher than that used for the baseball.
 Even though the Physics Body shapes are the same, the balls bounce differently after colliding with the floor.

 To learn more about Physics Matter, check out Physics Assets and Components